kurrent-io/documentation/docs/getting-started/use-cases/outbox/tutorial-4.md

    select orderid from OrderFulfillment;
    ```

-   You should now see the 8 orders in total:
+   You should now see the eight orders in total:

    ```
    orderid